rthbound/pay_dirt/README.md

 $
 ```

-After installing, you can use the generator *anywhere* on your system.
+After installing, you can use your new generator *anywhere* you can use thor.
 It'll tell you **how it's used**:
 ```
 $ thor help pay_dirt:service_object:new
 Usage: